Commercial Lease Solicitors London

 2. Lease Duration and Break Clauses

-The lease term refers to the duration of the agreement, which could be for a set number of years.
-Many commercial leases include a break clause, which allows either the landlord or tenant to terminate the lease early, provided certain conditions are met, such as giving sufficient notice.
+The lease term sets out how long the agreement lasts, which could range from a few years to decades.
+Many commercial leases include break clauses, allowing either party to end the lease early if certain conditions are met, such as giving proper notice.

-- Break Clauses: Provide flexibility for businesses to exit the lease without facing penalties.
+Break Clauses: Provide flexibility, enabling businesses to exit without unnecessary penalties.

 3. Repair and Maintenance Responsibilities